abertschi/water-me/README.md

 # Water Me 🪴

-> A simple and open plant watering reminder for Android.
+> An open and privacy friendly plant watering reminder for Android.

 <p align="left">